 I checked in my local home improvement store’s electrical department, and found some 10 foot long galvanized conduit (here’s some you can buy from amazon).
 Conduit is usually used to protect wires in applications when you can’t hide them, but can be used for many other purposes, too.
 It was perfect – sturdy and inexpensive.
 I also picked up some two sided fasteners to keep everything in place.

 If you didn’t already have the curtains (like I did), you could pick them up from IKEA for cheap.
 Since they aren’t particularly supposed to be used outside, they do get ruined a little faster than I’d like.
 But for the price, I just pick up a new pair every spring.
 I’d rather do that than invest in super expensive curtains for exterior applications.

-If you don’t have an IKEA near you and you don’t have outdoor curtains on hand, don’t worry…I’ve got you covered.
-These are my favorite.
+If you don’t have an IKEA near you, and you don’t have outdoor curtains on hand, don’t worry…I’ve got you covered.
+Here are my favorites from Target:

 Step Three: Hanging the Conduit as an Outdoor Curtain Rod